-Do you have a little fairy in the house just pining for a fairy wand to love?
-These easy-to-make melted pony bead fairy wands were a big hit with my girls and their friends, especially for parties!
+Do you have a little fairy in the house just pining for some fairy wands to love?
+These easy DIY fairy wands were a big hit with my girls and their friends and are also great for parties!

 - Translucent pony beads